Updated: May 7, 2025

 What is the average cost of a home in Lisbon, Portugal?

 The average asking price for residential real estate in 2024 was €6,934 per square meter.
-Of course, the cost of a home will vary based on a number of factors, such as its location in Lisbon, its size, and its amenities.
+Of course, the cost of a home will vary based on a number of factors, such as its strategic location in Lisbon, its size, and its amenities.

 However, the value and return potential greatly depend on what you’re seeking and the location.
 For instance, purchasing just outside major city centers can prove more affordable than prime city spots.
 Furthermore, some neighborhoods are more budget-friendly than others, making location research paramount to finding the best investment opportunity.